|

 crawling up the wall” due to boredom until one day the

-(To The Edit) and thus the Art of Noise were created
+up with a demo track, and thus the Art of Noise were created

 in early 1983.
 Due to the poor quality of the Fairlight it was Gary who